ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Apple gives us; we take it for granted!</blockquote>

 <h3>4.
-A Beginner’s Guide to State Property Wrappers in SwiftUI - <a href="https://medium.com/@nirosha.iosdeveloper/every-ios-developer-must-understand-how-state-management-works-in-swiftui-b3957188b3fb" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 15 Swift Code Guidelines - <a href="https://medium.com/@shobhakartiwari/top-15-swift-code-guidelines-375ac2cc2f79" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nirosha Srinivasan`**
+✍️ **posted by `Shobhakar Tiwari`**

-<blockquote>Dear iOS developer, it’s the right time to transition from UIKit to SwiftUI.
-This post will help you understand why state management is…</blockquote>
+<blockquote>For iOS Interview Questions Follow and check out my Github and Linked in Profile : Shobhakar Github Profile</blockquote>

 <h3>5.
-Why you should use Xcode 16 buildable folders instead of groups - <a href="https://medium.com/@dimillian/why-you-should-use-xcode-16-buildable-folders-instead-of-groups-6f438611914d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Restarting My Dreams at 36: The Sixth Attempt at iOS App Development - <a href="https://medium.com/practice-in-public/restarting-my-dreams-at-36-the-sixth-attempt-at-ios-app-development-88403c27184c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thomas Ricouard`**
+✍️ **posted by `Practice in Public`**

-<blockquote>I’ve recently migrated Ice Cubes, my open-source SwiftUI Mastodon client to use file system folders instead of Xcode groups.</blockquote>
+<blockquote>From quitting five times to restarting again — why I’m determined to keep going.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
 <h3>1.
-Deploying Containerized Applications - <a href="https://medium.com/@ukponoobott/deploying-containerized-applications-387875a8a2d2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing ShapeBlock: Deploy Like a Pro, on Your Own Infrastructure - <a href="https://medium.com/@lakshminp/introducing-shapeblock-deploy-like-a-pro-on-your-own-infrastructure-60c0537738c3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ukpono Obott`**
+✍️ **posted by `Lakshmi Narasimhan`**

-<blockquote>A Practical Implementation Using Docker Compose</blockquote>
+<blockquote>Shapeblock is a deployment platform combining the ease of Heroku and Railway which helps you deploy your apps on your own infrastructure.</blockquote>

 <h3>2.
 Part 2: From 1 to 1M — Scaling a Full-Stack Web Application Platform to Handle 1M Daily Visitors - <a href="https://medium.com/@isaac.adams/part-2-from-1-to-1m-scaling-a-full-stack-web-application-platform-to-handle-1m-daily-visitors-24994ef1532b" target="_blank" rel="noopener noreferrer">link</a></h3>